Alzheimer’s disease is a growing public health crisis in Massachusetts. The impact of Alzheimer’s is projected to rise, and the most recent data show:

-- 9.3 percent of people aged 45 and older have subjective cognitive decline.
+- 9.3% of people aged 45 and older have subjective cognitive decline.

 These numbers show that a public health approach is necessary to lessen the burden and enhance the quality of life for those living with cognitive impairment and their families.

-Learn more about Massachusetts: Alzheimer’s Statistics, Cognitive Decline
+Learn more about Massachusetts: Alzheimer’s Statistics (PDF), Cognitive Decline (PDF), Dementia Caregiving (PDF), Risk Factors (PDF), County-Level Alzheimer's Prevalence (PDF)

 Public health spotlight